-- 1. Prepare needs assessment; - 2.
-Prepare new or revised ordinance; - 3.
-Public review of needs assessment (20 days prior to public hearing); - 4.
-Hold public hearing with a Class 1 Notice; - 5.
-Adopt new or revised ordinance; - 6.
-If newly established ordinance, create impact fee account; and - 7.
-Implement and monitor account and projects.
+- 1. Prepare needs assessment. - 2.
+Prepare a new or revised ordinance. - 3.
+Public review of needs assessment (20 days prior to public hearing). - 4.
+Hold a public hearing with a Class 1 Notice. - 5.
+Adopt new or revised ordinance. - 6.
+If a newly established ordinance, create an impact fee account. - 7.
+Implement and monitor accounts and projects.